At the launch of Hillary Clinton’s presidential bid, Estelle Cooch argued that

-In the past year issues of race have dominated the American political arena.
-The series of shootings of unarmed black men have put paid to the myth of a post-racial America with Barack Obama at its helm.
-But with the announcement of Clinton’s bid, the spotlight is about to shine on another murky aspect of American society – gender.
+In the preceding year, issues of race dominated the American political arena.
+The series of shootings of unarmed black men revealed the myth of a “post-racial America” with Barack Obama at its helm.
+With the announcement of Clinton’s bid, the spotlight is about to shine on another murky aspect of American society – gender.

 Clinton’s espousal of her “feminist family values” looks likely to be a key part of her campaign, but here are five reasons why president Clinton may not lead to the breakthrough some expect:

 Much has been made of Clinton’s apparent disgust at the ongoing wage gap in America.
 She chaired numerous hearings on equal pay in the senate and her campaign was consciously launched two days before National Equal Pay Day.

 But one of Clinton’s first high-profile positions was on the board of America’s biggest retailer, Walmart, between 1986 and 1992.
 During this time Walmart embarked on a vicious anti-union campaign, firing union supporters and spying on employees that continues to this day.
 Clinton remained silent on this and in 2011 a sex-discrimination lawsuit brought the claims of 1.5 million current and former female employees of Walmart to the Supreme Court.

 The court case highlighted the company’s policy of paying women less than men in every job category and promoting women less.
 Despite the Supreme Court ruling that Walmart would not have to face a collective lawsuit, they look set to face these cases individually for years.
 In 2013 Clinton received a donation of $25,000 from Alice Walton for the “Ready for Hillary” campaign.
 Two thirds of Walmart employees are women.
 While Clinton may feel she is smashing the glass ceiling she seems little interested in those left on the floor.